inLnx/LWK/readme.md

 ### We only use your location for finding posts near you
 ### Staff cannot see your exact location
 ### Currently an error when disabling location, google sign in will say sign out

+# Roadmap

+### Things we wont have
++ Image support, the firebase plan for that is paid.